ashutoshmjain/gita/src/divineGlory.md

 The question is how do we explain this "divine grace" to our analytical minds ?
 Is there an easy parallel ?

 That is where Gravity comes in.
 It is the most fundamental of all fundamental forces.
 Among the four fundamental forces established to this date , it is the first that was discovered.
-Everyone knows it - even a middle schooler  .. and here is the best part : everyone feels it - unlike other three forces like strong nuclear force or week nuclear force that needs you to have a degree in Quantum Physics to be able to grasp the basics ..
+Everyone knows it - even a middle schooler  .. and here is the best part : everyone feels it - unlike other forces like the strong nuclear force or week nuclear force that needs you to have a degree in Quantum Physics to be able to grasp the basics ..

 But gravity is lot more than what meets the eye !
-Literally ..
+Literally and  figuratively :-)

 Here is a comparison as to why Gravity is our best foot forward to appreciate the divine grace.
+In order to do that, lets first hypothesize what exactly is the divine grace.
+From common perceptions - divine grace is something that is 1) omnipresent 2) yet mysterious 3) Perceivable to everyone 3) yet unknowable ..
+If these four kinda measure up to what we mean by divine grace , then lets see if gravity measures up to this standard ! ..
+Again the big caveat - it is only a metaphor .. because the concept of divine grace is far more over encompassing that a or any physical force may be able to explain.
+Besides the fact the gravity is only half the story !
+We will complete this story in next chapters when we discuss anti-gravity - a balancing but lot bigger force.

+Okay so let us qualify gravity against the four measures we defined.

+### Omnipresent

+I don't think we need to debate  that Gravity isn't omnipresent.
+However what most people don't know, the cutting edge of modern science believes that if MULTIVERSE was true , gravity is the only force that would permeate through all the instances of mutiverse.
+String theory reveals that all the other fundamental forces , eg nuclear forces as well the elecro-magnetic force are constrained only to one universe.
+This takes the concept of Omnipresence to a totally new level.
+If you want to research more on this , ask Google Gemini to tell you more on how gravity is truly the only thing we know that is omnipresent.
+Rest everything .. and I mean every single thing is limited a single play of our game.
+That kinda makes it comparable to divine grace  - doesn't it ?

+### Mysterious

+Before we delve in to mysteriousness, lets define what is mysterious.
+Mysterious is something that is visible - we can touch or feel - perceivable through sensory apparatus - yet we can't explain the "why".
+The magic trick!
+Divine grace is mysterious - it appears magical because we feel it yet we can't explain.
+Not even the most knowledgable saints .. or scientists ..in respective fields ..

+Lets now look at gravity .
+Obviously Newton was the first to define gravity .
+His mathematical model that every massful object attracts every other mass - works great in classical frame of references.
+Even today we use his equations for our daily life things.
+But Einstein revealed that the math breaks down when we approach super massive things such as black holes or start reaching the speed of light.
+In essence we leave the classical frame of reference for a relativistic frame of reference - where nothing remains absolute - not even time.
+In this new reference frame, Einstein told us that it is not that things are attracted to each other ( as Newton hypothesized) , but the truth is massful objects change the very curvature of reality.
+Like a deep well on a rubber sheet.
+So things literally fall into well of gravity.
+But the problem is this well isn't a three dimensional well.
+It is a well in Space-time.
+Means the time itself is a dimension of this new reality.
+That is obviously beyond mortal comprehension.
+How do we perceive space and time.

+But that is not all.
+Sure there are many magical things happening around.
+Can we create a new theory to explain gravity..
+Sure , lets try time tested Quantum field theory.
+This theory has after all explained the entire material existence - from nuclear forces to non-nuclear electro-magnetic force - commonly called the light.
+But alas , even QM fails to explain gravity.
+Einstein and Newton's model do let us know gravity exists - but QM can't explain WHY .. we can't find a field and a force particle like graviton experimentally.. nor can we test the close looped strings that transmit gravity in String theory - across branes of multiverses.

+So should we give up ?
+Should we say Gravity is the ultimate mystery .. not before we make one more attempt ..
+There is a model that explains gravity perfectly with all other fundamental forces .
+Yes ..it is called ADS-CFT.
+It works great to explain gravity but there is a tiny problem.
+The universe this model works in is exactly opposite to that of ours - it is called anti-sitter space whereas our universe is de-sitter space ..

+So - despite all the advances in science and math and computers - Gravity is still beyond our perception .
+It is mysterious - just like divine grace !

+### Perceivable

+Yes , every one who walks the earth , feels gravity.
+There is nothing in this universe that is beyond gravity - even light is bent by massive bodies with intense gravity.
+As we said above - even a seventh grader can use gravity to calculate the trajectory of a base ball .. okay eighth grader may be :-)

-###
+### Unknowable

-This brings us back to science and the perplexing nature of gravity.
-The observable universe contains far too little mass to account for the immense gravitational forces that hold galaxies together.
-Scientists, for lack of a better term, attribute this missing influence to "dark matter" and "dark energy," phenomena that lie beyond the grasp of our current scientific instruments.
-The quest to unify gravity with the other three fundamental forces (strong, weak, and electromagnetic) remains a formidable challenge.
-While Quantum Field Theory cannot explain gravity, Einsteinian relativity leaves no room for the other forces.
-Attempts to bridge this gap, such as String Theory with its eleven dimensions or the holographic principle of ADS-QFT, can seem esoteric.
-The Gita suggests that this divine grace, this all-pervasive gravity, is an expression of Krishna, who is beyond even the gods, representing the synthesis of science and spirit.

-To comprehend the source of this divine glory, we must understand three interconnected concepts: *Vichaar* (thought), *Karma* (action), and *Visarga* (desireless release).
-Thought is the genesis of bondage, leading to action, which further solidifies it.
-While many spiritual paths advocate for the renunciation of thought and action, Krishna expressly forbids this, because it is an impossible feat for any living being.
-The resolution to this puzzle lies in *Visarga*.

-*Visarga* is a state of thought and action devoid of desire.
-Krishna illustrates this through potent examples in Chapter 10.
-Consider the sun: it rises and burns daily without any apparent reason, and in doing so, creates glory.
-Or consider the human heart, which Krishna identifies as his residence.
-It pumps ceaselessly, and the moment it stops, the body perishes.
-This is the principle dear to the Lord: continuous, repetitive action aligned with an assigned purpose, where the individual thought process fades away.
-Such actions do not create bondage; they are the very impulse of creation and the source of glory.
-In the state of *Visarga*, thought dissolves, remembering only the creator, the source of all grace and gravity.

-Thus, the synthesis of *Vichaar*, *Karma*, and *Visarga* creates and constitutes the divine.
-Thought becomes the resolution of one's orientation, action becomes the resolution of one's duty, and *Visarga* becomes the resolution of desire.
-This harmonious state, where one acts continuously with purpose but without attachment, is the essence of Krishna Consciousness.
-It is the path to understanding the profound glory that underpins all existence.
+As we discussed above , gravity breaks the realm of mysterious!
+It is truly unknowable - because knowing gravity needs us to either travel in other dimensions , or other universes or be able to know comprehend perceive space-time as a unit.
+In other words go beyond time.
+Other universes , other dimensions or beyond time - all three are beyond the realm of possibility .. this is what makes gravity an alter reflection of divine grace.

+The question is how then we understand divine grace ... the answer is rightly provided by Krishna - you can see it through my Vibhooties.
+All that excels around you , not only big stars - but in every field - they all shine because of my grace - divine grace.